Are you looking at how to reduce seasonal allergy symptoms? Here are some GREAT tips for things you can do around the house.

-- I splurged and got the allergy air filters (make sure to buy the sizes you need).
+I splurged and got the allergy air filters (make sure to buy the sizes you need).
 I normally don’t use those because they are so expensive, but during spring I made the switch.
 When it was time to switch, after 3 months, I went back to the normal ones.

-- I bought allergy resistant pillow covers and a mattress cover.
-This is not cheap, but it really does help.
+I bought allergy-resistant pillow covers and a mattress cover.
+This is not cheap, but it does help.
 I thought that he could be allergic to dust in his bed and all the allergies outside were just too much for him to take.

-- I researched shampoo.
+I researched shampoo.
 My son was always sneezing after a shower.
 I found a brand called Free and Clear.
 It has no fragrance and is for sensitive skin.
 It’s more expensive than the shampoo I would normally buy for my children; however, he’s the only one that uses it so it lasts a while.
 I’ve also found it at Walgreens.

 I could tell a difference almost instantly after doing these things.
 He is a much happier kid.
 If someone in your house has allergies, think about trying some of these allergy relief measures.